(I’m reading Tramp Royal again! So here’s a re-post from 2016):

 The internet is full of ‘hacks’: Simple and – sometimes – effective solutions to everyday problems (or ‘problems’).
 Often quirky or inelegant.
 Sometimes satirised.
 Here’s a typical geek hack:

-I found some camping hacks – these a bit more real: A shoe-holder kitchen; eggs in a bottle; toilet paper jar; a handy tent floor; etc.
+I found some camping hacks – these are a bit more real: A shoe-holder kitchen; eggs in a bottle; toilet paper jar; a handy tent floor; etc.

 But here’s what really got me going: An 1872 book on ‘hacks’ for going on a long expedition into Darkest Africa called The Art of Travel, or Shifts and Contrivances Available in Wild Countries byFrancis Galton, grandson of the famous Erasmus Darwin and cousin of the even more famous Charles Darwin.

 The first edition was written in 1855.
 It provides detailed instructions on ‘wagons and boats, horses and oxen, tents and firearms, hunting and fishing, observing and collecting, carpentry and metal-working, camping requisites, bush cuisine, medical improvisation, the best ways to cross rivers, how to move heavy objects and how to build huts.’

 Now, let me tell ya: If you have traveled before reading this book you didn’t know what you were doing.
 You took a big chance!
 Read this sound advice and find out what you SHOULD have done: